 - Gently punch down the risen dough and divide it in half.
 On a lightly floured surface, shape each half into a ball and roll into a 12-inch circle.
 Using a pizza cutter or pastry wheel, cut the circle into 12 wedges.

-- Starting at the long edge, roll each wedge up to the point to form the crescent roll shape.
+- Starting at the wide end, roll each wedge up to the point to form the crescent roll shape.

 - Line a baking sheet with parchment paper.
 Place crescent rolls on the baking sheet about 2 inches apart.
 Loosely cover and let rise until puffed, about 30 minutes.